How to Capture Hope and Courage when Both are in Short Supply

 It’s been a difficult season.

-- There’s no doubt!
+• There’s no doubt!
 Your church needs to adopt a pioneering spirit.

-- There’s no doubt!
+• There’s no doubt!
 “Normal” 12 months ago won’t be the “normal” 12 months from now.

-- There’s no doubt!
-What used to be and what used to work is likely now not to work…or not to work so well.
+• There’s no doubt!
+What used to be and what used to work is now likely not to work…or not to work so well.

 My goodness.
 For most of us as leaders?
 It’s almost crushing.

-- No hope?
+• No hope?
 No try.

-- No hope?
+• No hope?
 No persistence through difficulties.

-- No hope?
+• No hope?
 No courage.

-Make no mistake, Hope is going to happen in you before it happens anywhere else among the people that you lead.
+Make no mistake, hope is going to happen in you before it happens anywhere else among the people that you lead.

 6 Simple Ways You Can Garner Hope—that Fosters Courage—in Difficult Times

-- Allow the Word to work!
+1. Allow the Word to work!
 And allow the promise of the Spirit of God to penetrate everything that you think and do!

-–Acts 8!
-Those that were scattered preached the word…there was great joy in the city!
+–Acts 8 – Those that were scattered preached the word…there was great joy in the city!

-–Ezekiel 37!
-So I prophesied…and breath entered them; they came to life…
+–Ezekiel 37 – So I prophesied…and breath entered them; they came to life…

-–Ephesians 4!
-For this reason I kneel before the Father…that He may strengthen you! - Immerse yourself in like-minded community, both among and beyond those that you lead.
+2. Immerse yourself in like-minded community, both among and beyond those that you lead.
 They can embrace you for who you are and not just what you produce.
 Let them remind you that any risky journey forward will be marked with failures and deep, deep disappointments.
 Let them confirm that it’s a price worth paying.

-- Find transparent mentors for the “I’ve never been here before” leadership seasons that come for all of us.
+3. Find transparent mentors for the “I’ve never been here before” leadership seasons that come for all of us.
 Visit them in their own setting if you can.
 Mine from them all that you can, all that they will give you.

-- Embrace coaches or peers who can offer more questions than answers, ones who can give you permission to stop doing what you were never designed to do.
+4. Embrace coaches or peers who can offer more questions than answers, ones who can give you permission to stop doing what you were never designed to do.

-- Learn quickly!
+5. Learn quickly!
 Invest in yourself.
 You know less today about leading today in your church than you did before the disruptive changes that we’re experiencing in the pandemic.

 So, pick one that needs your attention today.
 Give yourself a step of action.
 Today!